BLM and Forest Service Hold Billions in Financial Assurances, but More Readily Available Information Could Assist with Monitoring

 Agency Affected: Department of Agriculture

-Comments: In March 2020, Forest Service stated it will have the forest and district offices enter the date of the last review in the Natural Resource Manager data system.
+Comments: In March 2020, Forest Service officials stated the agency will have the forest and district offices enter the date of the last review in the Natural Resource Manager data system.
 They estimate this will be completed by November 2020.
 We will update the status of this recommendation when we receive additional additional information from the agency.

 Recommendation: The Secretary of Agriculture should direct the Forest Service to require forest and district offices to enter the date of the last review in the Natural Resource Manager data system.
 (Recommendation 3)